k3b/camera-date-folders/README.md

 5. Process all remembered move operations in destination path.
 6. Process all remembered move or copy operations from source to destination path.
 7. Scan destination directory to remove empty date related subfolders.

+The tidy up phases 4. resp.
+7. are skipped in case they are not necessary (no empty directories and no moved files).

 # License